EricLengyel/Terathon-Math-Library/README.md

 ## Component Swizzling

-Vector components can be swizzled using shading-language syntax as long as there are no repeated components.
+Vector components can be swizzled using shading-language syntax.
 As an example, the following expressions are all valid for a `Vector3D` object `v`:

 * `v.x` – The *x* component of `v`.
 * `v.xy` – A 2D vector having the *x* and *y* components of `v`.
 * `v.yzx` – A 3D vector having the components of `v` in the order (*y*, *z*, *x*).

+Support for repeated components in a swizzle can be enabled by defining `TERATHON_SWIZZLE_REPEAT`.
+This is disabled by default because the large number of additional swizzling possibilities increases compile times substantially.
+Swizzles with repeated components are always `const` so that it's not possible to assign to them.

 Rows, columns, and submatrices can be extracted from matrix objects using a similar syntax.
 As an example, the following expressions are all valid for a `Matrix3D` object `m`: